After sitting out for around 15 minutes, this bag has an impressive amount of loft.

-The Neutrino 800 feels much wider than its measurements suggests because it's less tapered than some of the other bags with similar measurements like the Western Mountaineering Versalite and the Feathered Friends Snow Bunting.
+The Neutrino 800 feels much wider than its measurements suggests because it's less tapered than some of the other bags with similar measurements.
 The slight taper makes for plenty of room to roll around if you're a smaller person.
 Extra room in a sleeping bag will let you sleep in a variety of positions, but remember that extra room equates to uninsulated dead space, so when it's really cold you should fill that space with extra clothes and puffy jackets.
 The extra room makes this bag a less efficient insulator and not the top choice for ounce-counters who are trying to move fast in the backcountry.
 It does make this bag a better choice for base camping and long trips where you'll be spending a lot of time in your bag.

 The elastic drawstrings are very stretchy, leaving lots of slack dangling inside the bag when you cinch the hood down tight.

 This bag is very compressible for its warmth.
 It comes with what's described as a "dry bag compression stuff sack," but the sack doesn't have any actual compression straps.
-We packed it into the same compression sack that we used with the warmer Kodiak and the Big Agnes Crosho -20, and the Neutrino packs away slightly smaller than these bags.
-If space is a premium for you, the Western Mountaineering Antelope has similar warmth but is more compressible.
+We packed it into the same compression sack that we used with the warmer bags, and the Neutrino packs away slightly smaller than these bags.

 For it's warmth, this is an exceptionally compressable sleeping bag.

 This bag features down that has a Nikwax hydrophobic treatment to help the down maintain some of its loft if it gets weight and speeds up the bag's drying time.
 We aren't ripping open these $500+ sleeping bags and looking at the down, so we're not sure how much weather resistance we can really attribute to the Nikwax treatment.
-What we can see is how well water beads up on the shell fabric and how long it takes to wet out, and the Pertex shell fabric does a fine job of repelling light mist and melting frost, but we don't recommend sleeping in this bag (or any bag except maybe the Marmot Col -20) in a heavy rainstorm.
+What we can see is how well water beads up on the shell fabric and how long it takes to wet out, and the Pertex shell fabric does a fine job of repelling light mist and melting frost, but we don't recommend sleeping in this bag while exposed in a heavy rainstorm.

 A Pertex Quantum shell is our first defense against moisture, with Nikwax Hydrophobic down for back up.

 We like the Neutrino's small zippered internal pocket that will keep your phone, headlamp, and a few camera batteries warm, dry, and easily accessible while you sleep.
 We don't like this bag's hood and collar cinch cords.
 They are elastic and are very long, so when we tightened the cords to snug the hood around our faces, it left long loops of slack that hang uncomfortably in the bag.
-We prefer the hood of the Western Mountaineering Kodiak MF.
-The cinch cords down the stretch and the hood fit much better; granted, the extra slack issue can probably be solved with some careful aftermarket modification.
+The extra slack issue can probably be solved with some careful aftermarket modification.
 The zipper snags a lot more than the zippers found on the Western Mountaineering bags.

 A draft collar keeps out the drafts, with one cinch cord dedicated for the collar, and another for the hood.

-For the money, $570 to be exact, this bag is a good deal.
-It's over 100 dollars less than creme de la creme of bags and is pretty versatile because of its low weight and full-length zipper.
+For the money, this bag is a good deal.
+It's over 150 dollars less than creme de la creme of bags and is pretty versatile because of its low weight and full-length zipper.

 The toe box provides ample space for our testers boot liners.
 He likes it.